wvdtoorn/slurm-job-tunnel/README.md

 The port and hostname are retreived locally, and a corresponding host entry is created in your `~/.ssh/config`.
 This entry can be used to connect to the SLURM job from your local machine over SSH.

+In addition, a separate ssh process is started on your local machine to forward a local port to the port of the job tunnel on the remote.
+You can use this an an alternative way to connect to the SLURM job for use cases that have trouble with the standard tunnel, using `ssh <remote_user>@localhost:<local_port>`.

-The tunnel will remain open until the time limit of the job runs out or you terminate the local process, whatever comes first.
+The tunnel and port forwarding will remain open until the time limit of the job runs out or you terminate the local process, whatever comes first.

 To stop the SLURM job and close the tunnel, terminate the local process (`CTRL+C`).